 - Get Your Estimate in Writing: Before hiring cheap movers, make sure to get the moving estimate in writing.
 This step creates an enforceable contract.
 Once you get the moving quote in writing, a long distance moving company cannot deviate more than 10% higher than the original quoted cost.
 FMCSA enacted this law to prevent customers from getting swindled by cheap moving companies who inaccurately price jobs, then send a final bill that’s far greater than the initial moving quote.

-- Make Sure All Documents are Complete: The mover you hire will provide you with a Bill of Lading that describes the agreed-upon moving services and the final quote.
+- Make Sure All Documents are Complete: The movers you hire will provide you with a Bill of Lading that describes the agreed-upon moving services and the final quote.
 Make sure this document is filled out completely, with signatures from the moving company representative, before you sign.
 Avoid signing an incomplete document; a dishonest moving company could go back and amend an unfinished contract, leaving you on the hook to pay more than you bargained.

-- Disclose Everything: While a mover cannot charge more than 10% of the amount quoted in the written moving estimate, they can amend the quote if the household inventory changes materially between the time they perform your in-home estimate and the day of the move.
+- Disclose Everything: While movers cannot charge more than 10% of the amount quoted in the written moving estimate, they can amend the quote if the household inventory changes materially between the time they perform your in-home estimate and the day of the move.
 For example, if you forgot to disclose that you have a rear garage full of heavy moving boxes that you didn’t show the company’s estimator when they performed their walk-through, they could refuse to carry out your contract or amend it to include the weight of these additional boxes.
 In order to get the cheapest possible overall moving price, make sure to detail all services you need and disclose the entire inventory you’re moving up-front so you don’t end up with a surprise later.

 1. Selling Almost Everything